Our analyses are conducted twice a week (on Monday and on Wednesday) using the previous closing price.

 The higher the « Bear Market Factor », the more a stock has dropped when its relative index dropped.
 A « Bear Market Factor » that is strongly negative means the stock has been more resistant to losses in declining markets.

-The price developments of stocks are generally volatile and contain high risks that can result in a total loss.
-Based on a their historical behavior, stocks are classified by risk levels.
-These risk levels have to be considered solely in relative historic comparison to other stocks.
-Please note that even « Low Risk » stocks are equities and therefore high risk investments that can lose up to all of their value, and that based on the past no firm conclusions can be taken into the future.
+Stock price developments are generally volatile and contain high risks that can result in a total loss.
+Based on their historical behaviour, stocks are classified by sensitivity level.
+These sensitivity levels have to be considered solely in relative historical comparison to other stocks.
+Please note that even « Low Sensitivity » stocks are equities and therefore high-risk investments that can lose up to all of their value, and that past performance is no indication of current or future performance.

-Risk zones are determined by measuring the « Bear Market Factor » and the « Bad News Factor » against a long term world reference.
+« Sensitivity » is determined by measuring the « Bear Market Factor » and the « Bad News Factor » against its benchmark.